Commercial Combi Boilers – 4 kW to 100 kW Output – Gas Fired

 Various hot water storage tank capacity options according to the domestic hot water requirements you have, of either 60 litres, 90 litres or 120 litres

-The comfort and usability of rapid hot water generation via our highly efficient indirect hot water tank
+The comfort and usability of rapid hot water generation via our highly efficient indirect hot water tank in these floor standing boilers

 A high modulation ratio of 5:1, means these commercial combi boilers adapt to the heat output required, to suit the site conditions and elements.